 Preparation Step 2 (Priming)

 Properly priming is by far the most important step of the entire process.
 A premium primer is applied to bond the first top-coat of paint to all surfaces.

-If this step isn’t conducted correctly, all other coats applied afterwards will easily chip and peel off.
+If this step isn’t conducted correctly, all other coats applied afterward will easily chip and peel off.
 You can either spray or brush the primer coat.
 We recommend spraying for a more uniform look.

 However, the most important part of this step is what most painting contractors get wrong.
-The primer used should always be an oil based or shellac based bonding primer, and this kind of coating has to be given time to properly cure.
+The primer used should always be an oil-based or shellac-based bonding primer, and this kind of coating has to be given time to properly cure.

 Some oil primers require 3-5 days of cure time.
 Shellac primers will dry much faster.
 Either primer you decide has to be completely cured prior to any additional applications or processes.

 Assuring adequate dry time will enabling proper bonding.
 This step is often overlooked and rushed by most painting contractors.
 Either the wrong product is used or inexperienced contractors don’t allow proper dry times.